isra-st/Push_Notifications_Advertisements/README.md

   <img src='https://user-images.githubusercontent.com/73388089/114280171-5b90e280-9a38-11eb-8786-94d868ced90f.png' width="440" height="320">

-* The conditional probability of clicking the add given it was not opened before start dropping in the 4th repetition.
+* The conditional probability of clicking the add, given it was not opened before, drops to in the 4th repetition.

   <img src='https://user-images.githubusercontent.com/73388089/114280185-69466800-9a38-11eb-8a7f-ffc77e0fb0b2.png' width="440" height="320">